Latest updates

 The following provides an update for each of the major PFAS sources identified in the investigations:

-Source Area A is located around the air traffic control tower.
-Investigations have confirmed that Source Area A is the largest source of PFAS leaving the base.
+The fire training area is located around the air traffic control tower.
+Investigations have confirmed that this area is the largest source of PFAS leaving the base.
 The soil in this area contains more than 200 kg of PFAS.
-A remediation action plan has been prepared for Source Area A, to reduce the amount of PFAS entering surface drains located on the site and flowing off the base.
+A remediation action plan has been prepared to reduce the amount of PFAS entering surface drains located on the site and flowing off the base.

-The remediation consists of placing an engineered lining over the contaminated soils, to stop rain water from soaking in.
-Clean soil is then placed over the lining to a depth of half a metre.
-This was considered the best approach in this area as a network of sensitive underground cables around the air traffic control tower made it unsafe to excavate the soil.
+The remediation consists of placing an engineered lining over the contaminated soils, to stop rain water from soaking in, then clean soil is then placed over the lining.
+This is the best approach for the source area as a network of sensitive underground cables around the air traffic control tower make it unsafe to excavate the soil.

-Defence expects that these works will be completed in 2024.
+Defence expects that these works will be completed in the coming months.

-Further studies of Source Area B were conducted in 2021 and 2022.
-The amount of PFAS found was small compared to Source Area A and did not require remediation.
-No remedial works are proposed for Source Area B.
+Further studies of the former fire training areas were conducted in 2021 and 2022.
+The amount of PFAS found was small compared to the fire training area and did not require remediation.
+No remedial works are proposed for these areas.

-In early 2023, further investigations at Source Area C found the amount of PFAS in surface water run-off concrete surfaces was low.
-The concrete surfaces in Source Area C do not require any remediation or management.
+In early 2023, further investigations at hanger 93 and the foam disposal pit found the amount of PFAS in surface water run-off concrete surfaces was low.
+The concrete surfaces in this source area do not require any remediation or management.

-However, PFAS was found within the ageing pipes located in Source Area C. Planned maintenance at the base will repair the pipes and reduce the amount of PFAS impacted water entering the environment.
-No other remedial works are proposed at Source Area C.
+However, PFAS was found within the pipes located in the area.
+Planned maintenance at the base will repair the pipes and reduce the amount of PFAS impacted water entering the environment.
+No other remedial works are proposed at this area.

-In April 2021, remediation at Source Area D was completed.
+In April 2021, remediation at the ground maintenance area was completed.
 Soil containing the highest PFAS concentrations was removed.
 The area was then sealed with layers of asphalt and concrete.
-During the Source Area D remediation work, small quantities of heavily PFAS impacted soil from Source Area D was removed and placed into safe storage.
+During the remediation work, small quantities of heavily PFAS-impacted soil was removed from RAAF Base Pearce for thermal destruction at a licensed facility.
+The remaining PFAS-impacted soil was contained and stored ahead of further remediation activities at RAAF Base Pearce.
+This impacted soil will be placed beneath the engineered lining currently being installed at the fire training area.

 Management actions